-Fascinating, non-musical post-Soviet spin, Alexander Khvan’s “Carmen” expertly meshes political and psychological destiny in a well-paced crime thriller.
-Cerebral rather than impassioned, pic is told from the point of view of the fallen Don Jose character.
-Pic may stand as too much of a generic hybrid for American tastes.
+Fascinating, non-musical post-Soviet spin on what must rank after “Romeo and Juliet” as the most oft-adapted literary text in cinema, Alexander Khvan’s “Carmen” expertly meshes political and psychological destiny in a well-paced crime thriller.
+Cerebral rather than impassioned, pic is told from the point of view of Sergei (Igor Petrenko), the fallen Don Jose character, who fatalistically describes his waterloo to his defense attorney, step by step.
+Pic, which performed rather indifferently in Russia after Khvan’s record-breaking 1992 “Douba-Douba,” may stand as too much of a generic hybrid for American tastes.

 Khvan maintains a nice balance of the familiar and the unexpected, with an astute attention to detail.
 Thus the traditional opening scene in a prison tobacco factory links the serried rows of cigarettes to the regimentation of the women and formations of the guards, without sacrificing the titillating spectacle of Carmen’s fiery catfight.

 Scripter Yuri Korotkov hardly need update the story, which fits the current situation in Russia like a glove.
 Hero’s trajectory — the move from cop to robber — looks believable in this setting.
 At home with the old regime, Sergei seeks orderliness, finding his center through obedience to duty.
 His encounter with the amoral, anarchic, imaginative Carmen (Olga Filippova) turns his life upside-down.
 Pathological jealousy and murderous possessiveness soon findhim totally dependent on Carmen, she substituting for the authority of the state in determining every aspect of his life.